jpbarcenas/net.jpbsolutions.exceltools/readme.md

-# Copy table from Excel generate Markdown by pasting Data
+# Copy Table from Excel & get Markdown format Table

 Copy a table in Excel and paste it as a Markdown table.